To Footer

 Building Materials and Construction II

-The essentials of the theory of selected building materials (Construction Specifications Institute, Divisions 7-16) and their assembly in appropriate systems are presented with particular attention to component selection and behavior under various loads, climatic conditions and fire.
+Expands on prior knowledge of the essentials of the theory of selected building materials and their assembly in appropriate systems, with a focus on more specific construction elements.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical